Ukiah High School

 The Ukiah Unified District Board of Education approved the following requirements for graduation:

-- Four years of English including:
+- Four years of English courses

-- Three years of Social Studies including:
+- Three years of Social Studies courses including:

 - One year of World History or AP European History